The Middle Common Room (MCR)

 Sports clubs and societies are run jointly with the Junior Common Room at Mansfield.
 For more information about the various clubs and societies on offer, please visit the Undergraduate Student Life page.

-The Middle Common Room has its own Welfare Officer whose role it is to take care of student welfare, as well as a Women's Welfare Officer.
-For more information, visit the MCR Website (This is an external student run website and the College is not responsible for the content of this site).
+The Middle Common Room has its own Welfare Officer whose role it is to take care of student welfare, as well as an Equality Representative.
+For more information, visit the MCR Website.
+(This is an external student run website and the College is not responsible for the content of this site).

-Finally, the medical practice with which the College is associated has both male and female doctors who are available during their normal surgery hours to any student registered with them, and at any time in an emergency.
+Finally, St Clements Surgery (the medical practice with which the College is associated) has both male and female doctors who are available during their normal surgery hours to any student registered with them, and at any time in an emergency.